Super Mario Bros. 35th Anniversary: Toys

 Hasbro began collaborating with Nintendo, with their plans being revealed in July 2020 and released the following month.
 These plans turned out to be Mario themed Jenga and Monopoly tabletop games, complete with unique Mario styled gimmicks.
 Another company involved in the collaboration was Jakks Pacific, which sold multiple Mario characters figurines throughout the year, both new and old.
 One of the figurines was a 12-inch tall figurine of Mario, fitted with sound effects and music.
 When Super Mario 3D World + Bowser's Fury was announced, additional info was released outside the Direct, revealing the game would be launched alongside Cat Mario and Cat Peach amiibo.

 Other

 In August 2020, the German adhesives manufacturing company, UHU, released a line of adhesive products plastered with Mario characters.
 In the same month, Nintendo unveiled two special edition wired controllers branded with Mario designs.
 One is red and gold and the other a render of Peach's Castle.
 Three additional Mario controllers were announced and released in the following October.
 After the Direct, the Nintendo online store update to include a wide range of merchandise, including plushes, mugs and clothing.
 Additionally, on the My Nintendo service, members could do missions in exchange for rewards including a pin set of different Mario games.
 The Nintendo eShop updated its theme to Mario iconography.
 Various retailers offered pre-order bonuses for Super Mario 3D All-Stars.
-Black Screen Records will be releasing a Super Mario 64 vinyl record album titled "Hang on to Your Hats" for the Video Game Jazz Orchestra band.
+Black Screen Records released a Super Mario 64 vinyl record album titled "Hang on to Your Hats" for the Video Game Jazz Orchestra band.